Service · Review Generation

 Is asking for reviews allowed by Google?

-Yes — asking is allowed and encouraged.
-What's not allowed is incentivizing reviews (offering discounts in exchange) or filtering by sentiment before asking (only sending the link to customers you know are happy).
+Yes, asking is allowed and encouraged.
+What's not allowed is incentivizing reviews (offering discounts or gifts in exchange) or filtering by sentiment before asking (only sending the link to clients you know are happy).
 Our playbook stays inside Google's guidelines.

 What if we get a bad review?

 You will.
 Every business does.
-The playbook includes a response template for 1- and 2-star reviews that acknowledges the issue, offers a path to resolution, and demonstrates to future readers that you take feedback seriously.
-A handful of bad reviews handled well actually increases overall trust.
+The playbook includes a response template for 1- and 2-star reviews that acknowledges the concern, offers a path to resolution, and demonstrates to future readers that you take feedback seriously.
+A handful of negative reviews handled well actually increases overall trust, it signals the reviews are real.

-Can I do this myself with my CRM?
+Can we do this with our own tools?

-Most trades CRMs have a basic review-request feature.
-The reasons it usually underperforms a managed setup: the timing is off (often sent days later when the customer has moved on), the link points to a multi-platform page that splits volume away from Google, and there's no intercept for unhappy customers.
-The mechanical part is easy.
-The configuration is the work.
+Possibly.
+Most CRMs and email platforms can send automated follow-ups.
+The reasons it usually underperforms a managed setup: the timing is off (often sent days later when the client has moved on), the link points to a multi-platform page that splits volume away from Google, and there's no intercept for unhappy clients.
+The configuration is the work; the mechanics are straightforward.

 How fast can this be set up?

-Two weeks for most CRMs.
-Week one: integration setup, message templates, and intercept routing.
-Week two: testing and launch.
-Reviews start landing within days of go-live.
+Two weeks for most setups.
+Week one: integration, message templates, and intercept routing.
+Week two: testing and go-live.
+Reviews start landing within days of launch.

 Free Audit · 48 hr turnaround